San Miguel, Bulacan: Contemporary

-In August 2014 during a fieldtrip to the Madlum Cave, seven students of Bulacan State University were swept after heavy rains which triggered a flash flood while crossing the Madlum river.
+In August 2014 during a field trip to the Madlum Cave, seven students of Bulacan State University died after they were swept away following heavy rains which triggered a flash flood while crossing the Madlum river.

 Geography

-The town of San Miguel is bounded by Nueva Ecija Province to the north area and Pampanga Province to the west.
+The town of San Miguel is bounded by Nueva Ecija Province to the north and Pampanga Province to the west.
 The town of San Ildefonso, Bulacan lies next to San Miguel to the south; and, Doña Remedios Trinidad, San Rafael, and Angat to the east.

 San Miguel then was the biggest municipality in the province of Bulacan before some areas were taken and annexed to Doña Remedios Trinidad during the term of Ferdinand Marcos.
 The geographic nature of the town is diversified and multi-faceted, rich in nature's beauty like waterfall, rivers, caves, few mountains, hilly areas and springs.
 The mainland are plain agricultural lands, some part of which was substantially eroded due to commercialization and urbanization.

 San Miguel is the third largest municipality by area in the province after Doña Remedios Trinidad and Norzagaray.
 It is 53 km from Malolos and 76 km from Manila.